image

 Minimum wage increase

-Minimum wages across the country will increase by a maximum of 10 percent for 2023.
+Minimum wages across the country will increase by a maximum of 10 percent.
 Minimum wage is calculated using the below formula:

 UM (t+1) = UM (t) + (Adjustment of UM value x UM (t))